lamtharnhantrakul/shimon_seq2seq/README.md

 # shimon_seq2seq

-Experiments in the world of LSTMS and seq2seq models
+Experiments in the world of LSTMS and seq2seq models...code coming soon!